Christdej/alitra/README.md

 ### How to use

-The tests in this repository can be used as examples of how to use the different models and functions
+The tests in this repository can be used as examples of how to use the different models and functions.
+The [test_example.py](tests/test_example.py) is a good place to start